 Chances are you can afford to live comfortably in Missouri.
 The state’s median home price is $138,400, which is 24.6 percent less expensive than the U.S. average and heavily contributes to Missouri’s status as one of the “15 cheapest states in America,” according to CNBC.
 Furthermore, the state’s transportation and grocery costs are also below the national average.

 Ease of Transportation

 Getting around is fairly easy in Missouri, thanks in part to fantastic public transportation options, especially in larger, more densely-populated cities like St. Louis and Kansas City.
 Looking to travel outside the state?
-Missouri is centrally located and within easy reach of top travel destinations like Chicago, Ill., and Nashville, Tenn., and it has several international and domestic airports such as Springfield-Branson National Airport and St. Louis Lambert International Airport.
+Missouri is centrally located and within easy reach of top travel destinations like Chicago and Nashville and it has several international and domestic airports such as Springfield-Branson National Airport and St. Louis Lambert International Airport.

 The state is well-known as the home of the University of Missouri – more commonly called “Mizzou” – which is Missouri’s largest and most comprehensive university, offering more than 300 degree programs.
 In addition, Mizzou is one of only six public universities nationwide that can claim a medical school, veterinary medicine college and a law school on the same campus.